Did you know that 88% of consumers and 47% of workers prefer relatable companies?

 Surprisingly, many small businesses don’t have a clear purpose beyond sales.

-It amuses me because:
+It surprises me because:

 - Not being true to your business mission won’t motivate anyone to follow your lead.